Malleshpawar/complaint-management-system/README.md

 5. **Run the Project**:
     - Place the project folder in the `htdocs` directory of your XAMPP installation.
     - Open your web browser and navigate to `http://localhost/complaint-management-system/`.

+!!!!
+Customer

+1. **Register**: Create a new account by providing basic information.
+2. **Login**: Use your credentials to log in.
+3. **Submit Complaint**: Fill out the complaint form with necessary details.
+4. **Track Complaint**: View the status and updates on your complaints.

+!!!!!!!
+Admin

+1. **Login**: Use admin credentials to log in.
+2. **Manage Complaints**: View and update the status of complaints.
+3. **Respond to Complaints**: Add responses and communicate with customers.

+!!!!
+Database Schema

+Here is a brief overview of the database schema:

+- **Users**: Stores customer and admin details.
+- **Complaints**: Stores complaint details, including status and timestamps.
+- **Responses**: Stores responses from admin to customer complaints.